Sidekiq Middleware for Job Prioritization

 Cost Optimization & Worker Scaling Alignment

 Priority-aware middleware reduces idle compute.
 Right-size worker pools per queue to eliminate over-provisioning.
 Critical queues require dedicated processes.
 Background queues can share resources.
+When a single logical request fans out into many child jobs, pair tier routing with Sidekiq batch jobs and workflows so the whole set is tracked and scaled as one unit rather than as scattered priorities.

 Trigger horizontal scaling based on critical queue backlog depth.
 Use Prometheus metrics to drive autoscaling decisions.
 Scale out before latency breaches SLAs.